Program Overview and FAQs

 - Understanding and leveraging Latino identity to develop professionally and increase influence in education.

-- Growing as a Latinx educator as an agent of dismantling anti-blackness
+- Growing as a Latinx educator leading DEI in education

 - Building knowledge of a complex policy world to advocate for positive change for Latino students and families.